 These are just a few ways to encourage saving, sometimes you have to make the most of every opportunity.
 For more information on savings, read our guide.

 *Published online by Which?
 March 2019 News article; ‘First Time Buyers: How much mortgage deposit do you need in your area?’.

 Mortgages are a long term commitment and can be taken out for various terms, anywhere between 5 to 40 years, dependent on the individual mortgage needs.
 However it is important that as a First Time Buyer you and your Mortgage Adviser decide on a term that is right for you and your individual circumstances.

 At The Cambridge, we offer a maximum lending term of 40 years on all of our mortgages.
 For First Time Buyers, this gives you more affordable monthly payments as generally a longer term allows for smaller monthly repayments.
 This length of term coupled with a 5% deposit, for example, could help you get onto the property ladder.
 However, the longer the term of the mortgage, the more interest you will pay in total.

 Affordable home ownership schemes

-Buying your first home in today's property market is not easy and, for many, government-backed, affordable home ownership schemes are simply the best way to get onto the property ladder, so what are they and how can they help you?
+Buying your first home in today’s property market is not easy.
+For many, Government backed, affordable home ownership schemes are simply the best way to get onto the property ladder, so what are they and how can they help you?

 For more information on Shared Ownership such as eligibility and staircasing, read our guide.